R3MRUM/PSDecode/README.md

 4. [Invoke-Item] Execute/Open: C:\Users\Public\92672.exe
 ```
 # Change Log
+* 2018.05.30
+  * Added better handling of double quotes during script building to eliminate hard failure.
+  * Implemented replace function to replace the string concatenation '+' that could be found within a malicious script with an empty string.
+Eliminates simple obfuscation in layer output.
 * 2018.03.20 - updated script to account for changes made to newest version of Emotet's encoding scheme